Chocolate lovers, this double chocolate cheesecake recipe is for you.

 Amount Per ServingCalories 787 Total Fat 50g Saturated Fat 26g Trans Fat 1g Unsaturated Fat 19g Cholesterol 104mg Sodium 493mg Carbohydrates 75g Fiber 6g Sugar 47g Protein 13g

 Thank you so much for spending some time with me today.
-Enjoy the cheesecake, and have a lovely day.
+Enjoy the chocolate cheesecake, and have a lovely day.